 New York City Aggravated Harassment in the Second Degree

-Generally, people have an understanding of what the word “harassment” means in everyday language, but in the New York Penal Law it has a specific connotation.
+Generally, people have an understanding of what the word “harassment” means, but in the New York Penal Law it has a specific connotation.
 It goes beyond just a minor bother to another person, the actor must intend to cause some sort of real reaction.

-This crime is a class A Misdemeanor, punishable by up to one year in jail if convicted, the same level offense as assault in the third degree or driving while intoxicated.
+This aggravated harassment in the 2nd degree is a class A Misdemeanor, punishable by up to one year in jail if convicted, the same level offense as assault in the third degree or driving while intoxicated.
 Even though a person may think that one ill-conceived phone call is not a big deal, it can have significant repercussions on a person’s life and employment and needs to be taken seriously.

-If a domestic incident leads to an arrest, having an attorney who knows how to navigate both the legal and personal aspects of a case is paramount, and dealing with both at the same time usually leads to the best outcome.
-The experienced New York City domestic violence attorneys at the Law Offices of Jeffrey Lichtman have handled countless cases arising from domestic disputes and have a proven track record in dealing with harassment and related charges.
-Call our office at (212) 581-1001 for a free case consultation.
+If a domestic incident leads to an arrest, having an attorney who knows how to navigate both the legal and personal aspects of a case is paramount.
+The experienced New York City defense attorneys at our firm have handled countless cases arising from domestic disputes and have a proven track record in dealing with harassment and related charges.
+If you need help dealing with charges for New York City aggravated harassment in the second degree, call our office for your free case consultation.